elegant-scipy/elegant-scipy/markdown/ch7.markdown

 This strategy works really well for cases where your problem can be neatly solved with by-row processing.
 But things can quickly get out of hand when things get much more sophisticated.

-Whenever I think too hard about streaming data analysis, my head hurts.
-In traditional programming models, you pass a function some data, the function processes the data, and then returns the result.
+In traditional programming models, you pass your data to a function, the function processes the data, and then returns the result.
 Done.

 But in streaming programs, a function processes *some* of the data, returns the processed chunk, then, while downstream functions are dealing with that chunk, the function receives a bit more, and so on...
 All these things are going on at the same time!
 How can one keep them straight?